In this article we dive into the life and music of the original free jazz great: alto saxophonist Ornette Coleman.

 Ornette Coleman’s influence as composer (including his mysterious system of ‘harmolodics‘) and as soloist, innovator, and bandleader, cannot be exaggerated.

 His long life (1930 -2015) and sporadic reinventions ensure that choosing a mere ten albums is a difficult task, but here are some landmarks along the way, featuring a range of different contexts.

 The Shape Of Jazz To Come (Atlantic Records, 1959)

 The title says it all.

-This is Ornette Coleman’s classic early quartet, with the like-minded spirits of Don Cherry on pocket trumpet, Charlie Haden on double-bass, and Ed Blackwell on drums, and the leader on his trademark Grafton plastic saxophone.
+This is Ornette Coleman’s classic early quartet, with the like-minded spirits of Don Cherry on pocket trumpet, Charlie Haden on double-bass, and Billy Higgins on drums, and the leader on his trademark Grafton plastic saxophone.

 This is an utterly distinctive organism, with a twisting interweaving sky-scape of horn lines, a central nervous system of rhythmic solidity, and a whole network of fibrous interconnections beneath.

 It’s hard to over-estimate how strange and unexpected it must have sounded at the time (Charles Mingus described the band’s sound as “organized disorganization or playing wrong right“).

 The album still sounds completely fresh and liberating today, full of playfulness and a joyous energy, and also includes Ornette’s signature composition “Lonely Woman”.